Akshya-1108/Movie-Recommendation-System/README.md

 ## Features

 - **Content-Based Filtering**: Utilizes **TF-IDF** vectorization and **cosine similarity** to recommend movies that are similar in terms of metadata (e.g., genre, descriptions).
-- **Hybrid Model**: Combines both content-based and collaborative filtering techniques for improved accuracy and user satisfaction.

 ## Libraries Used

 - **Pandas**: For data loading, manipulation, and preprocessing.
-- **Surprise**: For collaborative filtering and SVD-based recommendation system.
 - **Scikit-learn**: For implementing content-based filtering, including TF-IDF vectorization and cosine similarity.
 - **NumPy**: For efficient numerical computations.